EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Compute Signature_or_MAC_3 as follows:

    If method equals 0 or 1, compute an COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of the Initiator, and the parameters below.
-The public authentication key must be a signature key.
+The public authentication key MUST be a signature key.

    * protected =  << ID_CRED_I >>